Discover the basics to understand how Flutter. Learn the key concepts programming languageand much more.

 Navigation between screens

-Navigation between screens is an important part of Flutter application development.
-Flutter offers several solutions for managing navigation, such as the built-in "Navigator", which lets you push and popper screens onto a navigation "stack".
+Visit navigation between screens is an important part of Flutter application development.
+Flutter offers several solutions for managing navigation, such as the integrated "Navigator", which allows screens to be pushed and popped onto a navigation "stack".
 There are also third-party libraries, such as "flutter_bloc" and "GetX", which facilitate navigation management and communication between screens.

 Creating user interfaces with Flutter